u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/going_live.rst

    The ZIP file size must be less than 50 MB.

 .. seealso::
-   - `Odoo eLearning: Register a Free Domain Name <https://www.odoo.com/slides/slide/register-a-free-domain-name-1663>`_
+   - `Thrive Bureau ERP eLearning: Register a Free Domain Name <https://www.Thrive Bureau ERP.com/slides/slide/register-a-free-domain-name-1663>`_

-Odoo.sh
+Thrive Bureau ERP.sh
 -------

 Go to :guilabel:`Apps` and click on :guilabel:`Update Apps List` in the menu.
 Search for your module in the list and install it.

 .. seealso::
-   :doc:`Introduction to Odoo.sh <../../../administration/odoo_sh/overview/introduction>`
+   :doc:`Introduction to Thrive Bureau ERP.sh <../../../administration/Thrive Bureau ERP_sh/overview/introduction>`